If you are going to Malta you must visit these three places; the Tarxien Temples, the city of Mdina and St. John’s Cathedral in Valletta.

 Malta is an amazing place as it has many influences from different cultures.
 It has been invaded by many countries because of its location in the Mediterranean.

-It is in the middle of the European and Africa trade routes.
+It is in the middle of the European and African trade routes.
 Malta has been ruled by Arabs, Normans, Germans, French, Spanish and the British.

 The day started with visiting the Tarxien Temples that date back to 3600 BC.
 They were hidden under farmland for many years.